dberry-98/omft-utils/README.md

 #### Returns a payload for any type of MFT request.
 SOAP, WSA, WSSE ...
 #### Takes an options object as an argument so it is easy to extend.

-This is ithe JSON config file but supports comments.
+This is a basic SOAP JSON config file that supports comments.

 ```
 var opts = {
-  "type": "SOAP",             // "WSA"
+  "type": "SOAP",             // Inline or Binary XML
   "ctype": "binary",          // "text"
   "reqtemps": true,           // require templates of false means only payload substitution if template not found
   "retbody": true,            // or 'false' which means don't return file for things like WSA when file is outside the SOAP payload